 Not too long ago, Bonavita came out with a very similar brewer, at roughly half the price.
 Many called it the “Technivorm Killer”.
 So at approximately $150, can the Bonavita Coffee Maker stand up to the $300 Technivorm?

 NOTE: Both Bonavita and Technivorm make hot plate models with glass carafes, but we aren’t going to cover those.
-After all, cooking your coffee is a almost a white collar crime, not to mention a huge electricity draw.
+After all, cooking your coffee is almost a white-collar crime, not to mention a huge electricity draw.

 The Bonavita build quality is definitely not as good as the Technivorm.
-The Bonavita feels a little cheap and plastick-y in places, whereas the Technivorm is very solid with an all aluminum body.
+The Bonavita feels a little cheap and plasticky in places, whereas the Technivorm is very solid with an all-aluminum body.
 Most differences are cosmetic, but the one internal difference is the copper heating element of the Technivorm, which presumably heats the water more efficiently, and may last longer.
 As you will see below, it doesn’t seem to affect the temperature, so take it with a grain of salt.
-The Technivorm is produced in the Netherlands, designed by a Dutch company.
-The Bonavita is produced in China, designed by a German company.
+The Technivorm is produced in the Netherlands and designed by a Dutch company.
+The Bonavita is produced in China and designed by a German company.

-The Bonaviata brew basket is actually Melitta branded, and accepts #4 cone filters.
+The Bonavita brew basket is actually Melitta branded and accepts #4 cone filters.
 On the Bonavita closed design, if you want to get in there to stir the grounds during brewing, you can’t, as the design just doesn’t allow for it.
-Because of the more closed design, it also has vent holes to allow steam to escape, rather than collecting and going right back in the grounds.
-Not sure how much this matters in the final result, but it is a nice to know they thought of that.
+Because of the more closed design, it also has vent holes to allow steam to escape, rather than collecting and going right back into the grounds.
+Not sure how much this matters in the final result, but it is nice to know they thought of that.

 The Technivorm brew basket accepts #4 cone filters.
-The Technivorm is an open design with no top, and has a cool little mechanical slider that can restrict the flow out of the bottom of the filter basket to be completely closed, half open, or full.
-If you want, you can keep it closed at the start of the brew for 30-60 seconds, then move it to half-way for another 30-60 seconds, and then full open for the remainder of the cycle.
+The Technivorm is an open design with no top and has a cool little mechanical slider that can restrict the flow out of the bottom of the filter basket to be completely closed, half-open, or full.
+If you want, you can keep it closed at the start of the brew for 30-60 seconds, then move it to halfway for another 30-60 seconds, and then fully open for the remainder of the cycle.
 This really caters to the person who wants to stand there and tinker.
 I always left it full open, and never used that feature, but it is worth noting for the nerds out there.

 Not much to say here.
 They both have see-thru water tanks with markings and simple lids.
 Just fill them with water and go.